c0nscience/your-turn-to-roll/README.md

 ### Local environment

-create a `env.local` file in the `frontend` folder with the following content:
+create a `.env.local` file in the `frontend` folder with the following content:

 ```text
 VITE_API_URL=http://{your-internal-ip}:8081/api